GoogleCloudPlatform/healthcare-dicom-dicomweb-adapter/terraform_alert_config/import_adapter/README.md

 kubectl get deployments
 ```

-Run the destroy command and confirm with `yes` in your terminal.
+If you want to remove the deployment, run the destroy command and confirm with `yes` in your terminal.
 ```bash
 terraform destroy
 ```